Skip to footer content

 How can developers integrate IronOCR into their projects?

-Developers can easily integrate IronOCR into their C# projects using its straightforward API, which simplifies the process of adding OCR functionality to applications.
+Developers can integrate IronOCR into their C# projects using its typed API, which simplifies the process of adding OCR functionality to applications.

 What are some use cases for IronOCR?